Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 #.
 Structure_v9

     -  Fix river targets (they were backwards!)
-    -  Implement grandview and john creek (+Hawea and Clutha) as str package
+    -  Implement Grandview and John Creek (+Hawea and Clutha) as str package
     -  Lake stage vs g40_0415
     -  Looks fine, honestly the fact that them model isn’t matching it